gguuss/DietyOS/README.md

   * Retaliation – tit for tat logic, like you did this so I must make it even by doing that to make it even
 * Spiraling – Thinking about the same thing over and over and over and over and over
 * Stalking – when it’s over, it needs to be over, you should let it go and leave folks alone
+* Stealing other people's ideas - it's important to give credit where credit is due and acknowledge that we are "standing on the shoulders of giants" when building new things
 * Substance abuse - Drugs and alcohol affect neurodivergent people in exciting and fun ways depending on where you are on the spectrum, they can even be “performance enhancing” if used consciously – however too much of a good thing and the related risks such as dependence, withdrawal, and related mood disorders are risky.
   * Alcohol makes you depressed, understand spirals where you are depressed and trying to fix the problem with the problem.
   * Ketamine gives you delusions and prevents you from separating truth from hallucinations.